Macedonian Canadians

 Macedonian Canadians (Канадски Македонци) are Canadian citizens of ethnic Macedonian descent, who reside in Canada.
-According to the 2021 Census there were 39,435 Canadians who claimed full or partial Macedonian ancestry.
+According to the 2021 census there were 39,440 Canadians who claimed full or partial Macedonian ancestry.

 History

 Ethnicity and origins

 In the first half of the 20th century, most of the Macedonians were largely classified as Bulgarians or Macedono-Bulgarians.
 Until World War II, most people who today identify themselves as Macedonian Canadians claimed a Bulgarian ethnic identity and were recorded as part of the Bulgarian ethnic group.
 The term Macedonian was used as a geographic/regional term rather than an ethnic one.
 At that time the political organization by the Slavic immigrants from the region of Macedonia, the Macedonian Patriotic Organization, also promoted the idea of Macedonian Slavs being Bulgarians.

 History of immigration

-Many Macedonians emigrated to Canada as "pečalbari" (seasonal workers) in the early 20th century.
+Many Macedonians emigrated to Canada as "pečalbari" (migrant workers) in the early 20th century.
 Thousands of Macedonians emigrated to Canada after the failure of the Ilinden Uprising.

 The first Macedonian organizations were the Zhelevo Benevolence Brotherhood and the Oschima Benefit Society St. Nicholas, both established in 1907 in Toronto by emigrants from Zhelevo (Antartiko) and Oschnima (Trigonon) in Aegean Macedonia.
 Other Macedonian organizations were soon established by emigrants from Zagorichani (Vassiliada), Oshtima (Trigonon), Smardesh (Krystallopigi), Gabresh (Gavros), Banitsa (Vevi), Buf (Akritas) and Tarsie (Trivuno), all villages in Aegean Macedonia.

-An internal 1910 census counted 1090 Macedonians in Toronto, who were principally from Florina (Lerin) and Kastoria (Kostur) then in Ottoman empire.
+An internal 1910 census counted 1090 Macedonians in Toronto, who were principally from Florina (Lerin) and Kastoria (Kostur) then in Ottoman Empire.
 During the same year, they established the Sts.
 Cyril and Methody Macedono-Bulgarian Orthodox Church in Toronto. and that church published The First Bulgarian-English Pocket Dictionary in 1913.

 By 1940 there were claims that over 1200 Macedonian families were in Canada.
 Post-World War II and Greek Civil War migration cause the numbers of Macedonians in Canada to swell.

 Many early Macedonian immigrants found industrial work in Toronto, either as factory hands or labourers in abattoirs, or in iron and steel foundries.
 Many ended up running and owning restaurants, butchers and groceries.
 Macedonian entrepreneurs and their descendants eventually employed their numerical strength within the food service industry as a catapult into a variety of larger and more sophisticated ventures.